×

 If your body is not getting what it needs, it will make sure that your brain become preoccupied with thoughts of food, your senses heighten so that you will ultimately feed yourself.
 Because this is fundamental for our survival.

-Someone recently shared this famous study with me which was done back in the late 1940s called The Great Starvation Experiment.
+Someone shared this famous study with me which was done back in the late 1940s called The Great Starvation Experiment.
 And when you think of it, it very much mimics the conventional dieting of today…

 So the first focus of mindful eating is always to get to a place of tuning in, become aware of our hunger cues, as well as our fullness cues, so we can honour the need to eat.
+This is something that takes time, and some times require some structured eating to be in place first.

 This is where the permission to eat starts.
 When you notice you are hungry – EAT.